-- 1. Open the macerator discharge valve (The discharge valve locates in main bilge discharge compartment by inboard side of galley). - 2.
-Switch the "MACERATOR" breaker on at the DC Panel.
-(The toggle switch locates by chart table) - 3.
-Allow the macerator to run until the holding tank is empty, but no longer. - 4.
-When you hear the pump speed up, indicating the holding tank is empty, immediately switch the pump off. - 5.
-Close the overboard discharge valve.
+1. Open the overboard discharge valve (see the mechanical arrangement illustrations for locations).

+2. Switch the "MACERATOR" breaker on at the DC Panel.
+Hold the momentary switch on for either the fwd or aft macerator.

+3. Allow the macerator to run until the holding tank is empty, but no longer.

+4. When you hear the pump speed up, indicating the holding tank is empty, immediately release the momentary switch, switch the pump off.

+5. Close the overboard discharge valve.